 - Increased revenue through outcomes payments

-Since the program’s inception, NEON has contracted with 7 CHOs and 12 CHWs to give community members the tools and resources to address their specific healthcare needs.
+With participation changing over the years since the program's inception, NEON is currently working with 1 CHOs and over 30 CHWs to provide community members the tools and resources to address their specific healthcare needs.
 CHWs have provided public education on health and social services, such as:

 - Prenatal care